msagesser/msagesser.github.io/ds226/final.md

 - Be sure to do postproduction (color correction, creative style, audio mixing, reverb)
 - Export as

+*Upload to OneDrive by Tuesday May 31, 8pm*

 ### Part 5 - Presentation (group work + individual work)

 Present your project in the final review to the invited audience (group work).

 Have a first version of your 'artist statement' ready (individual work).

+*Upload the text to Onedrive by Wednesday June 1, 11am*
-Upload it to the Onedrive as a .txt / .rtf / .docx file (Folder: final project artist statement (draft)).
+(upload as a .txt / .rtf / .docx file, put it in the folder: final project artist statement (draft))

 Your text should contain: